j-baconator/j-baconator.github.io/_posts/2018-08-03-pinch-of-pixels-and-a-dash-of-code.md

 ### Do I have to be a Coder?

-From code tutorials, to what’s trending, to why you can’t stop checking your god damn instagram feed, Technista is that friend you go to for all your tech related questions.
+From code tutorials, to what’s trending, to why you can’t stop checking your god damn instagram feed, Pinch of Pixels is that friend you go to for all your tech related questions.
 Except no, we won’t fix your broken printer, sry.

-Whether you’re a code newbie looking to launch a new career or just looking for tips on how tech can work for you and your lifestyle, you can always defer to your Technista friend for the juice.
+Whether you’re a code newbie looking to launch a new career or just looking for tips on how tech can work for you and your lifestyle, you can always defer to your Pinch of Pixels friend for the juice.